PhD in Accountancy

 • ACCTCY 9090 RESEARCH IN ACCOUNTING (1)

-In the summer following the first year of study, students will take ACCTCY 9090 RESEARCH IN ACCOUNTING (1) and ACCTCY 9401 DOCTORAL RESEARCH PROBLEMS IN ACCOUNTING (1st year summer paper).
+In the summer following the first year of study, students will take ACCTCY 9090 RESEARCH IN ACCOUNTING (1) and ACCTCY 9401 SEMINAR 1ST YEAR SUMMER PAPER (3).

 Year 2: Fall Semester